I have come, not to call the righteous, but sinners to repentance.” Luke 5:32

 The Lord of the Sabbath

-1 One Sabbath, he was going through the grain fields.
+1 One Sabbath, Jesus was going through the grain fields.
 His disciples plucked the heads of grain and ate, rubbing them in their hands.
 2 But some of the Pharisees said to them, “Why do you do that which is not lawful to do on the Sabbath day?”

 Jesus Heals on the Sabbath

 6 It also happened on another Sabbath that he entered into the synagogue and taught.
 There was a man there, and his right hand was withered.
 7 The scribes and the Pharisees watched him, to see whether he would heal on the Sabbath, that they might find an accusation against him.
-8 But he knew their thoughts; and he said to the man who had the withered hand, “Rise up, and stand here in the midst of everyone.”
+8 But he knew their thoughts, and he said to the man who had the withered hand, “Rise up, and stand here in the midst of everyone.”
 He arose and stood.
 9 Then Jesus said to them, “I have a question: Is it lawful on the Sabbath to do good, or to do harm?
 To save a life, or to kill?”
-10 He looked around at them all, and said to the man, “Stretch out your hand.”
+10 He looked around at all of them, and said to the man, “Stretch out your hand.”
 He did, and his hand was restored as sound as the other.
-11 But they were filled with rage, and talked with one another about what they might do to Jesus.
+11 But they were filled with rage and talked with one another about what they might do to Jesus.

 For the Chief Musician.
 A song.
 A Psalm.